 The linguistic testing and QA process also allows a linguist to review the translation and localization in its full, big-picture context.
 This provides an opportunity to tighten up and perfect the final product, recording, resolving, and confirming any incidences of truncation, display issues, contextual confusion, under- or over-translation, and internationalization.

-If you skip the linguistic testing phase, you run the risk of releasing a localized product that contains not only text errors but also functional or display errors.
+By skipping the linguistic testing phase, you run the risk of releasing a localized product that contains not only text errors but also functional or display errors.
 Linguistic, formatting, and technical errors can interfere substantially with an end user’s experience, making quality assurance testing critical after translation and prior to release of the final product.

 Some examples of typical issues found and resolved in testing are as follows:

-A linguist should view the localized text in its final format to ensure the final version appropriately represents your brand, its voice, and its style.
+A linguist should view the localized text in its final format to ensure the final version appropriately represents your brand’s voice and style.
 While linguists will be able to do the bulk of the editing in earlier phases, the necessity of some changes will only become apparent when the text is in its final format.
 For example, a title appearing in a relatively small font size might prompt a linguist to make more powerful word choices to create the desired degree of emphasis, or an image breaking the flow from one paragraph to the next might necessitate repeating some basic information to help the reader maintain focus.

 The QA process ensures that images, text, tables, forms, graphics, buttons, spacing, and text boxes both look their best and enable a user-friendly interactive experience.
 Elements like time and date, phone numbers, and addresses also need to be formatted for international use on websites, including form fields (such as state/province) that can accommodate international contacts.

-Technical and Performance Issues
+Technical and performance issues

-Just as with English builds of multimedia projects, websites, or software projects, localized builds should be tested prior to launch to make sure everything looks, reads, and runs the way it should.
+Just as with the source language builds of multimedia content, websites, or software, localized builds should be tested prior to launch to make sure everything looks, reads, and runs the way it should.
 This is especially important for bi-directional scripts, which are used with languages that are written right to left—like Arabic and Hebrew.

 For best results, engage a translation team that offers a full range of software, application, and website translation services as well as a rigorous testing and quality assurance process.
-Linguistic testing and QA services will ensure your localization investment maintains its value in every market.
+Expert linguistic testing and QA services will ensure your investment maintains its value in every market.
 Your translation team should ensure that your project is linguistically accurate, aesthetically appealing, and seamlessly functional while communicating your message and your brand to new audiences.